 The fully online program allows registered nurses to complete the program in the equivalent of three (3) traditional semesters (approximately one year).
 The online cohorts are an adjusted online format, which will include 7-week terms (two 7-week terms and their corresponding 1-week processing windows are the equivalent of one traditional 16-week term).
 This format is referred to as part-of-term (POT) enrollment (formerly known as modules).
 With this format, students will typically take two (2) courses per 7-week term.
 This format will admit a new cohort every eight (8) weeks.
 Coursework will be completely online.

 Those enrolled in the online cohort will identify a community agency in their local vicinity at which to complete most of the community experience hours.
 Examples of agencies include the following: homeless shelters, public or community health organizations, refugee resettlement programs, hospital case management, hospital outreach programs, home care agencies, health departments or clinics, and organizations or non-profits such as the American Heart Association or the American Red Cross.
 Additionally, RNs will spend time attending nursing conferences, professional nursing organization meetings, and civic meetings.
 These community experiences will be self-scheduled by the student.

 Work experience as a RN is not required for enrollment in the online program.

 Provided below are several tools and resources for distance learners to review:

 Distance Learning Student Services

 Additionally, information may be obtained at http://onlinedegree.unf.edu/ or by phoning (855) 478-2013.
-This includes the tuition and fees for the modularized RN-BSN track.
+This includes the tuition and fees for the POT semester format for the RN-BSN track.

 *Note: each cohort must enroll a minimum of 25 registered nurses in order to “make.”